Stanley Kubrick, 1999

 Cerulean light spills into the decadent apartments that freckle the surface of Kubrick’s New York; conversations of aristocratic frivolity hum and drone in oppressive cycles; opulent clothing falls at the hips of cloned phantoms as they spin and slip beneath the veil.
-Eyes Wide Shut, Kubrick’s fashionably underrated and ultimate feature, ensnares its audience into the throes of a sexual odyssey, whispered through the incantations of postmodern erotica.
+Kubrick’s fashionably underrated and ultimate feature ensnares its audience into the throes of a sexual odyssey, whispered through the incantations of postmodern erotica.

-Sex, in or outside of marriage, marital or transactional, occurs beneath the sociological veneer through which we view our materiality and value.
+In Eyes Wide Shut, sex, marital or transactional, occurs beneath a sociological veneer.
 Whether it be the one-off encounter with Domino, the prostitute with masks on her walls; the underaged girl at Rainbow Costumes; or the women of the cult, the prostitutes of the film intimate adulterous sex as not simply unfaithful, this matters less, but potent enough as an idea to unravel years of carefully manicured devotion, rendering them toxic.
 For married father Bill Harford (Tom Cruise), the possibility of sex outside his marriage is confirmation of his financial status, attractiveness, and a salaciously literal vindication for his wife’s extra-marital sexual fantasies.
 Sex is, above all else, a method of control.

 As a general practitioner, Bill runs the marital hazard of encountering, worse yet, examining other women, and the consequence is a jealous wife who at once yearned, and still yearns, to live sexually independent: to sleep with the naval officer who occupies her fantasies, or rather hundreds of men: anyone who isn’t Bill.
 This fantasy, or at least its pot-induced vocalisation, is in one sense a means to threaten and emasculate a man whose betrayal to his wife is certain.
 In another, the fantasy rather vehemently exposes the treachery of female sexuality.
 Alice Harford (Nicole Kidman) expressing sexual interest in anyone other than the father of her child is taken within the film as cruel at best, vampish at worst.
 And it is the immateriality of her claims that describes the film’s most applicable adage: it did not happen, but may as well have.
 Or, from the words of Bill, no dream is ever just a dream.